Lab 13: Diodes

 - Read the data from the curve equation off of the graph.
 This will provide you with the amplitude and phase of each wave.
 Convert the phase from radians to degrees.
 Record the current and voltage in your updated version of lab 14.
 (It will be different than what’s in the lab manual.)

 - Now that you know voltage and current, you can calculate the impedance; the resistance is the real part and either inductance or capacitance can be calculated from the imaginary part.
 Record this in lab 14.

 - Use the inventory of parts to determine which of the component values (resistor / capacitor / inductor) was likely used.
 You can assume the parasitic resistance of any inductor is approximately 50 Ohms.

 - To save time before lab 14, you may want to calculate the compensation circuit required to increase the power factor of the circuit to one.

-- Repeat the previous steps for both mystery boxes.
+- Complete the previous steps for both mystery boxes.